FAIRERdata/maDMP-Standard/rda_dmp_common_standard_doc_generator/README.md

 This utility uses a [single configuration file](config.yaml) for all of it's configuration (i.e. it takes no arguments).
 The configuration file must exist in the same directory as the executable.
 In most circumstances, you should be able to use the configuration file provided in this repository.

-The title of the readme is added by the documentation.go code.

-To update the version number in the header, there are two ways:
-1. Directly modify the version number in the README file after you create it
+To update the version number in the header, edit the document title in the config.yaml (you can also directly modify the version number in the README file after you create it).
-2. Edit the document title in the config.yaml

 #### 4. Run the utility